katahiromz/vista2xp/README.md

 - Please don't convert the system files.
 - It doesn't make sense to use on the compressed files.
 Please use on the installed/expanded files.
-- .NET and x64 are not supported yet.
+- DOTNET and x64 are not supported yet.

 ## Contact Us